The RPSI has been running monthly meetings in Belfast, during the winter months, almost continually since February 1974.

 The Meeting

-All talks start sharp at 7:30pm and are fully illustrated.
+All talks commence at 7:30pm and are fully illustrated.

 The Society's shop, with its extensive range of railway books and pictures, will be open before each meeting and again at the interval when refreshments will also be available in return for a small extra donation.
 The meetings will finish at 10pm.